ToreBle/Germline_competence/README.md

 ## Content
-* `/scRNAseq/`: Analysis of the single-cell RNA-seq data of the PGCLC differentiation
+* `/scRNAseq_PGCLC_differentiation/`: Analysis of the single-cell RNA-seq data of the PGCLC differentiation
-* `/PGCLC_enhancer/`: Definition of EpiLC, EpiSC and PGCLC enhancers
+* `/Enhancer_definition/`: Assignment of EpiLC, EpiSC and PGCLC enhancers
-* `/Competence/`: Comparative ChIP-seq analysis for germline competence
+* `/Germline_Competence/`: Comparative ChIP-seq analysis for germline competence
-* `/H3K4me1_deficiency/`: Analysis of the single-cell RNA-seq data of the Mll3/4 dCD PGCLC
+* `/scRNA_seq_dCD/`: Analysis of the single-cell RNA-seq data of the H3K4me1-deficient dCD d4 EB
-* `/Heterogeneity/`: Analysis of the DNA methylation heterogeneity using [scNMT data](https://doi.org/10.1038/s41586-019-1825-8)
+* `/Heterogeneity/`: CpG methylation heterogeneity anaylsis for PGCLC enhancer using [scNMT data](https://doi.org/10.1038/s41586-019-1825-8)

 ## Data
 All data from the different stages of PGCLC differentiation have been deposited in the [GEO database](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE155089) under the follwoing accession numbers: